codatio/codat-docs/docs/integrations/accounting/netsuite/oracle-netsuite-integration-reference.md

 For accounts with _Multi-Book Accounting_ enabled, Codat does not support pushing journal entries to a specific NetSuite journal.
 :::

-## Payments

-When pushing Payments to Oracle NetSuite, Codat does not support the ability to [refund a credit note](/accounting-api#/schemas/Payment).

 ## Purchase orders

 When pushing Purchase orders to Oracle NetSuite: